george-hall-ucl/al-folio/_pages/about.md

 ---

 <br />
 I am a computer scientist developing algorithms for the analysis of single-cell RNAseq data.
-After completing my PhD in computer science, I decided to move fields for my postdoctoral research.
-I therefore moved to the UCL Great Ormond Street Institute of Child health, the research wing of the world-renowned children's hospital.
+After [completing my PhD in computer science](projects/doctoral), for my postdoctoral research I decided to take a position where algorithm design can be motivated by important real-world applications.
+I therefore moved to the UCL Great Ormond Street Institute of Child health, which allows me to develop algorithms to meet the needs of the world-renowned children's hospital.
 Since moving here, I have been focussed on the analysis of single-cell RNA sequencing data.
-In particular, I want to use this technology to develop computational methods for the quality control of regenerative medicine therapies.\
+A summary of my postdoctoral research can be found [here](projects/postdoctoral).\
 <br />
 <br />
 <br />